NERC-CEH/Bunce_AshDB_Paper/README.md

 * [Helper_functions](Helper_functions.R) An R script that creates some functions used in the other files

-The Metadata folder includes files used in the analysis - the sources for these are elsewhere, but they are collected here for ease of analysis.
+The Metadata folder includes files used in the analysis - the sources for these are elsewhere (detailed in paper), but they are collected here for ease of analysis.

 * AMALG_SPCODES.csv - contains the BRC codes for species amalgamations and their growth forms
 * AWI_INDICATOR_LISTS.csv - contains regional Ancient Woodland Indicator (AWI) lists